zhongkaifu/Seq2SeqSharp/README.md

 **-ModelFilePath**: The trained model file path.
 **-SrcVocab**: The vocabulary file path for source side.
 **-TgtVocab**: The vocabulary file path for target side.
 **-SrcEmbedding**: The external embedding model file path for source side.
+It is built by Txt2Vec project.
 **-TgtEmbedding**: The external embedding model file path for target side.
+It is built by Txt2Vec project.
 **-SrcLang**: Source language name.
 **-TgtLang**: Target language name.
 **-TrainCorpusPath**: training corpus folder path
 **-BatchSize**: Mini-batch size.
 Default is 1.
 For CPU runner, it must be 1.
 **-DropoutRatio**: Dropout ratio.
 Defaul is 0.1
 **-ArchType**: Runner type.
 0 - GPU (CUDA), 1 - CPU (Intel MKL), 2 - CPU.
 Default is 0
+**-DeviceIds**: Device ids for training in GPU mode.
+Default is 0.
+For multi devices, ids are split by comma, for example: 0,1,2
+Note that:
-Note that if "-SrcVocab" and "-TgtVocab" are empty, vocabulary will be built from training corpus.
+  1) if "-SrcVocab" and "-TgtVocab" are empty, vocabulary will be built from training corpus.
+  2) Txt2Vec for external embedding model building can get downloaded from https://github.com/zhongkaifu/Txt2Vec

-Example: Seq2SeqConsole.exe -TaskName train -WordVectorSize 128 -HiddenSize 128 -LearningRate 0.001 -Depth 1 -TrainCorpusPath .\corpus -ModelFilePath nmt.model -SrcLang enu -TgtLang chs
+Example: Seq2SeqConsole.exe -TaskName train -WordVectorSize 1024 -HiddenSize 1024 -LearningRate 0.001 -Depth 2 -TrainCorpusPath .\corpus -ModelFilePath nmt.model -SrcLang enu -TgtLang chs -ArchType 0 -DeviceIds 0,1,2,3

 Here is the command line to test models
 **Seq2SeqConsole.exe -TaskName test [parameters...]**